 Table C-1.
-Individual Accident/Incident Report Data Elements (c (continued) --- -------------
+Individual Accident/Incident Report Data Elements (continued).

 Data Element Example/Format Instructions Department, Division, or ID Code Maintenance Enter the Department, Division, or ID code as desired.
-Date of Occurrence 20021205 Enter the date of the accident in the required format (YYYYMMDD) Time of Accident Unknown Yes Enter Yes or No in answer to the question, "Is the time of accident known?"
+Date of Injury/Illness 20021205 Enter the date of the injury or onset of illness in the required format (YYYYMMDD) Time of Accident/Event Known Yes Enter Yes or No in answer to the question, "Is the time of event known?"
 The default value is Yes.
 Time of Accident/Event 13 Enter time of accident/event, as local time, to the nearest hour using the first two digits of the 24-hour clock (e.g., 1:00 PM is 13 for 1300).
 Time Employee began Work 13 Enter the time the employee began work, as local time, to the nearest hour using the first two digits of the 24-hour clock (e.g., 1:00 PM is 13 for 1300).
 Accident Place Indoor Select the appropriate choice to indicate whether the accident occurred indoors or outdoors.
+Optional data field.
 Employers Premises No Enter Yes or No to indicate whether the accident occurred on the employer's premises.
+Optional data field.
 Specific Location Bldg.
 C, Test Area B Enter the specific location of the accident (e.g., street address, name of building or laboratory).
 Last Name Jones Enter the employee's last name.
 First Name John Enter the employee's first name.
 Middle Name or Initial Adams Enter the employee's middle name or initial.
 Home address of injured or ill person 120 S 35th St. Maui, HI 99999 Enter the employee's full address (street, city, state, zip code).
-Social Security or ID Number 999999999 Enter the employee's social security number.
+Social Security or ID Number 99999999 Enter the employee's social security number or ID number.
 Date of Birth 19671205 Enter the employee's date of birth in the format YYYYMMDD.
 Gender Male Select the appropriate box to indicate the gender.
 Occupation Code 203 Enter the generic occupation code that most closely indicates the employee's occupation.
 A list of occupation codes is available in the CAIRS Direct Data Entry Reference Manual, which can be found on the Internet Web page http://tis.eh.doe.gov/cairs/usersmanual.html .
 Optional data field, if left blank, this information may be coded by a Data Specialist if the information is provided in the report.
 Job Title Senior Scientist Enter the employee's job title.
 Name of health care provider Dr. John Doe Enter the name of the employee's physician or other health care professional.